XRuiz9/MurielsHouse/README.md

 #### The LEDs
 The LEDs are placed wherever they hit the windows right.
 Surprisingly, LEDs are quite directional with their lighting so pointing it at certain things looks almost like a spotlight.
 All you have to do is make sure that spotlight is hitting the windows the way you like it, especially if a silhouette is passing in front of it.
 Rooms where there are LEDs are painted white so that the light reflects better.
 The material covering the windows is a semi-transparent plastic that I found from a craft store.
 It is opaque enough to obscure the inner mechanics, but transparent enough to maintain the shadow of the sihouette.

+#### The Doorbell and Power Switch
+The doorbell is a simple button that is just glued on the inside of the box.
+A small screw acts as the actual doorbell that the user presses.
+The small hole was punctures through the box and the power switch was pushed through.
+The switch came with washers and bolts that could then be used to tighten the switch and secure it's position.

+Once all the mechanisms are in place it's just a matter of decorating it the way you want.
+Starry night sky enclosure that is featured in the demo video above is not necessary and was created solely as a pretty way to demonstrate the way the lights turn on/off during the "night/day."

+### Power Considerations:
+This entire piece is powered with one ESP32 plugged into a laptop.
+No external power sources were used.
+This piece could also run on a Raspberry Pi but you run the risk of slower processing, especially since there are a lot of audio files that triggered throughout the piece.
+Additionally you'd have to connect the speaker to the Raspberry Pi via bluetooth or aux cord.